bschnei/ebu-bootloader/README.md

 * Upgrade build host from Ubuntu 18.04 to 20.04 (22.04 does not currently produce stable images)
 * Move from Globalscale's mv-ddr-marvell repository to Marvell's
 * Move from Globalscale's ARM Trusted Firmware repo to ARM's and upgrade to v2.10
+* Move from Globalscale's A3700-utils-marvell repo to Marvell's

 ## Build Host